 Although we are incredibly biased and believe custom is the best option, we know many business do not always understand the benefits and differences between custom sites and templates.
 Let us explain why custom websites are better equipped to handle the growth of your business needs.

-Design templates are an option when your company is just starting out.
+Website design templates are an option when your company is just starting out.
 It provides a quick and cheap solution to get a website up and running.

-Struggles may arrive once a company starts to grow and the design template no longer fits the needs of the business.
+Struggles may arise once a company starts to grow and the design template no longer fits the needs of the business.
 A template lacks the ability to add any custom features and gives up originality.

 There is nothing worse than having a website that is almost identical to another company in the same industry.
 Believe or not, we have seen this happen.

-A template forces your website content to fit it’s mold, instead of shaping the website to fit your business.
-Problems begin to arise when you find you are either deleting content or filling in random text in order to make the template look right.
+A design template forces your website content to fit it’s mold, instead of shaping the website to fit your business.
+Problems arise when you find you are either deleting content or filling in random text in order to make the template look right.
 It creates confusion to the user or the website visitor when you are not intentional with your sections, copy, and call-to-action.

 A custom website has the ability to grow with your company.
 If your business adds new services or products that you would like to showcase, you can reach out to your design and development team to see how you can intentionally present the information on the website.